 3. Disputes Over Real Estate

 A family home often triggers the most emotional disagreements.
-Common issues include:
+Common issues in Florida sibling estate disputes include:

 - One sibling wanting to keep the home while others want to sell